The Beach Boys - Pet Sounds

 The Beach Boys

-Speaking of "Pet Sounds" is dive into one of the most ambitious records ever, the largest effort that has never made any musician to achieve absolute perfection.
+Talk of "Pet Sounds" is dive into one of the most ambitious albums ever, the largest effort that has never made any musician to achieve absolute perfection.

-The recording sessions were insane, Wilson was a tyrant who handled each item entering the study, and there were many, for this record all instruments and all possible technology used then, entire orchestras were recorded, instruments Arab , theremin, bicycle bells, bells, thousands of choirs, cans and bottles of Coca-cola, barking dog.
+The recording sessions were insane, Wilson was a tyrant who handled each item entering the study, and there were many, for this record all instruments and all the technology available at that time were used, entire orchestras recorded, instruments Arab , theremin, bicycle bells, bells, thousands of choirs, jars and bottles of Coca-cola, barking dog.

-The concept had Brian Wilson was to create a full disk, where everything would fit perfectly as part of an indivisible whole which all be merged encompassing all styles.
+The concept that had Brian Wilson was to create a total disc where everything would fit perfectly as part of an indivisible whole, where all were merged encompassing all styles.

-"Pet Sounds" should be considered more a work of Brian Wilson solo album than a Beach Boys, Wilson driving at will all the elements of the recording, adding thousands of details and nuances in each shot in each session, to get a result that colmase its very broad expectations, the rest of the band simply add choirs sing and late.
+"Pet Sounds" should be considered more a work of Brian Wilson solo disc of the Beach Boys, Wilson management at will all the elements of the recording, adding thousands of details and nuances in every shot, in every session, to get a result that colmase its very broad expectations, the rest of the band simply choirs sing and add at the last minute.

-All this great house of cards had fallen behind quickly if there had not been all great songs, but that "Pet Sounds" had, many good.
+All this great house of cards had fallen behind quickly if there had not been all great songs, but that "Pet Sounds" existed, many good.

-The album follows a loose plot line connecting all the songs, seeks to address an affair analyzing all the moments that occur over time, the initial conclusion: "Would not it be nice" to the bitter farewell: "Caroline No", this storyline excuse to include some of the most beautiful love songs in history: "I Know there's an answer," "God only Knows", "Here Today".
+The album follows a vague storyline linking all the songs, it is a relationship deal considering all the moments that occur over time, the initial conclusion: "Would not it be nice" to the bitter farewell: "Caroline No", this storyline excuse to include some of the most beautiful love songs in history: "I Know there's an answer", "God only Knows", "Here Today".

-The perfect pop album, a jewel that 30 years after its release it still sounds just as good.
+The perfect pop album, a jewel that 30 years after its publication still sounds just as well.

-Legend also says that Wilson definitely mad to hear the Beatles Sgt Pepper, to me those of Liverpool were never able to match those heights of inspiration.
+Legend also says that Wilson definitely mad to hear Sgt.
+Pepper Beatles, to me those of Liverpool were never able to match these levels of inspiration.